Business

 The content creators who will thrive in this environment are the ones who have genuine expertise, build audiences they own, diversify their traffic sources, and produce content that can't be replicated by an LLM trained on the same documentation everyone else reads.

-Shane Larson is a software engineer and the founder of Grizzly Peak Software.
-He writes about API development, AI applications, and the business of software from his cabin in Caswell Lakes, Alaska.
-His book on training LLMs with Python and PyTorch is available on Amazon.
+Shane Larson is a software engineer and the founder of Grizzly Peak Software, a technical resource hub for software engineers, written from a cabin in Caswell Lakes, Alaska.
+His books on AI, LLM training, and software development are available on Amazon.